Nana’s Buttery Brown Sugar Syrup

 This post may contain affiliate links.
 See my privacy policy for details.

-There is NO other recipe that I get asked for more than my Nana’s brown sugar syrup, which is what we use as our homemade waffle or pancake syrup.
-This homemade syrup recipe is made with brown sugar, butter and makes 2 cups of syrup in a jiffy!
+There is no other recipe that I get asked for more than my Nana’s brown sugar syrup, which we use as our homemade waffle or pancake syrup.
+This homemade syrup recipe uses brown sugar and butter and makes 2 cups of syrup in a jiffy!

 Brown Sugar Syrup on a stack of waffle with butter in a green plate

-I am writing this on a Saturday morning as I look at the snow that has been drifting down since last night here in Edmonton with our first real big snowfall.
+I am writing this on a Saturday morning as I look at the snow that has been drifting down since last night, when we had our first real big snowfall here in Edmonton.
 It reminds me that it’s these times when no one wants (or should!) to head to the store on icy, snowy roads for a bottle of pancake syrup.

-I grew up in the country, meaning that if we wanted syrup it was going to be homemade unless we had some in the pantry.
-I don’t even recall ever using bottled syrup as a kid, because who doesn’t always have butter and brown sugar in the house?
-Most store bought syrups have that artificial flavor to them that I’m not used to after growing up eating this buttery brown sugar syrup,
+I grew up in the country, meaning that if we wanted syrup, it would be homemade unless we had some in the pantry.
+I don’t even recall ever using bottled syrup as a kid because who doesn’t always have butter and brown sugar in the house?
+Most store-bought syrups have that artificial flavor to them that I’m not used to after growing up eating this buttery brown sugar syrup,

 Brown sugar syrup ingredients written on a piece of paper